why Marathon Patent Group Inc. [MARA] is a Good Choice for Investors After New Price Target of $17.00

 Sponsored

-The stocks have a year to date performance of 114.46 percent and weekly performance of -15.16 percent.
-The stock has been moved at 2394.71 percent over the last six months.
-The stock has performed 216.69 percent around the most recent 30 days and changed 860.94 percent over the most recent 3-months.

-If compared to the average trading volume of 33.99M shares, MARA reached to a volume of 33298945 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 35.89M shares, MARA reached a trading volume of 40946062 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Marathon Patent Group Inc. [MARA]:
+What do top market gurus say about Marathon Patent Group Inc. [MARA]?

 H.C.
 Wainwright have made an estimate for Marathon Patent Group Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 23, 2020.
 While these analysts kept the previous recommendation, Northland Capital raised their target price from $11 to $8.
 The new note on the price target was released on August 18, 2015, representing the official price target for Marathon Patent Group Inc. stock.
 Previously, the target price had yet another drop from $12 to $9, while ROTH Capital kept a Buy rating on MARA stock.